 Allan leads a sedentary life until he finds a clone to mold into his new best friend.
 The film was shot overlooking the caldera of the Greek island of Santorini.
 Some scenes were shot beachside on the cliffs below.
-The script is minimal so there are many pretty shots of Santorini, showing scenic vistas, chickens, donkeys, shops, markets, and of course the obligatory “on the balcony with a glass of wine” scene.
+The script is minimal, so there are many pretty shots of Santorini with scenic vistas, chickens, donkeys, shops, markets, and, of course, the obligatory “on the balcony with a glass of wine” scene.

 (Director: Jorge Ameer; featuring: Keith Roenke, Michael Angels)